-- Extra Virgin Olive oil or Peanut oil for deep-frying
+- Extra Virgin Olive oil or Peanut oil for deep-frying, 1 lt

-Tip: it is essential that during the preparation of the pettole that the batter stays fluid and not too dense to get a fairly sticky dough.
+Tip: it is essential that during the preparation, the batter is fluid and not too thick in order to get a fairly sticky dough.

 In a deep and large bowl mix the flour with salt, yeast and water.
 Make sure to use lukewarm water to activate the yeast.
 Mix the dough with your hands for a good 20 minutes or until the dough is silky, smooth and quite runny.